Exact checkpoint restarts are not exact in 2018 beta1

 This breaks with the dynamic pruning change (76920a4f), and should not have anything to do with domain decomposition since there is no parallelism whatsoever involved.

 Let's focus on that first, and then worry about the reproducibility issues caused by MPI/OpenMP/FFTW.

-#12 Updated by Berk Hess over 1 year ago
+#12 Updated by Berk Hess about 2 years ago

 I fixed #2016, which was vsite related.
 I think that bug should not have affected reproducibility, but I'm not 100% sure.

 I think we only need to guarantee exact continuation with -reprod with clean termination.
 But we now only ever terminate at nstlist steps, IIRC.
 So we should always get exact continuation (unless there are bugs, of course).

 #13 Updated by Erik Lindahl about 2 years ago

 - Status changed from Fix uploaded to In Progress

 Again: This whole bug report was NOT related to domain decomposition or any parallel run, so let's leave that aside for now.